 There’s a tenderness in those opening words.
 It’s earlier in Mark’s life and he is younger, the voice is held back and yet because of this, holds a deep reserve of power, stretching out to reveal its fibrous, luxtrous insides in those rising moments ‘you could have taken me anywhere’ the song and his voice flies.
 A song and a moment that in the simplicity of its form is naked and bears also a question of the most interesting kind.

-Before Lanegan takes off for that soaring wordless chorus a second time, he sings ‘Because my mind is an open door with nothing inside’.
+Before Lanegan takes off for that soaring wordless chorus he sings ‘Because my mind is an open door with nothing inside’.
 The sense is there of something being given over – the idea that the mind (and its relationship to being) can be empty – in all the sense that this might generate.
 The suggestion therefore is also pertinent of something like the Dao de Ching, in fact one of the most extraordinary parts ‘perfectly empty, as if open valleys‘ from (as per Hinton):

 Ancient masters of Way

 we can only describe their appearance: